 We promote a culturally inclusive and collaborative program to enhance educational outcomes for Aboriginal students and to create a welcoming school environment.

-Our program acknowledges Aboriginal views and promotes greater understanding and respect for Aboriginal people, cultures, history and languages.
 The FIRE Carrier Program(Friends Igniting Reconciliation through Education)The dream of the FIRE Carrier program is to promote respect, fairness and inclusion for Aboriginal people.
 The FIRE Carrier promotes, enculturation and reconciliation in Catholic and Independent primary and secondary, Victorian schools.

 Wominjeka!
 We live, work and play on the sacred land of the Bunurong people of the Kulin nation.
 We acknowledge and respect their spiritual connections, culture and beliefs.
 We aim to work together to heal the wounds of wrongdoings from the past and to deepen our understanding of Aboriginal and Torres Strait Islander culture in our school.

 We recognise that as a Catholic school community, we have a responsibility to acknowledge the misdeeds done by those in the past against Aboriginal and Torres Strait Islander people.
 It is our responsibility to promote forgiveness and reconciliation and to provide for equality and hope in a future that honours every culture that has contributed to our Australia.

 Today, as always, we would like to acknowledge and pay our respects to the (traditional) owners of the land on which we stand.
 Our loving and wise Creator, in His goodness, gave this land to the Bunurong people of the Kulin nation.
 We remember that it is upon their land that we carry on our own stories.